daveshap/ACE_Framework/demos/stacey/README.md

 capability, evolving the code and the framework in the minimal way to enable the next test to pass.

 Some possible upcoming test cases:
 - Recurring tasks.
-"Stacey, give me Stockholm weather report every morning"
+"Stacey, give me Stockholm weather report every morning", and task management: "Stacey, you can stop the weather reports now."
 - Danger monitoring.
 "Stacey, alert me if you see any scary-looking commits in this github repo"
 - Ethical tradeoffs.
 For example where a lower layer says to a higher layer "I can stop the forest fire, but it would cost 3 lives.
 Is it worth it?" (need to formulate a specific test for this)
 - Model switching.
 For example a higher layer delegates a task to a lower layer, and decides that a cheaper llm can be used for that.